datatrail-jhu/05_R/manuscript/05_logicals.md

 o) 92.5%
 o) 88.3%

-{choose-answer: 4, points: 3}
+{choose-answers: 4, points: 3}
 ?
 Which of the commands below will give the same result as `(iris$Sepal.Length == 5.0) | (iris$Sepal.Length == 5.1)`?

 *Note*: The `identical()` command, which has not been discussed yet, may help you answer this question.
 Feel free to look at the documentation for this function by typing ?identical into the console or by Googling how to use this function if you're struggling.

 C) `(iris$Sepal.Length >= 5.0) & (iris$Sepal.Length <= 5.1)`
 o) `!(iris$Sepal.Length == 5.0 | iris$Sepal.Length == 5.1)`